-All students and employees of the University are required to purchase a parking hang tag/decal prior to parking on campus.
+All students and employees of the University are required to purchase a parking decal/hang tag prior to parking on campus.
 All visitors are required to register their vehicle with the University Police Department and receive a temporary parking tag.
 Any vehicle parked on campus without a current parking tag will be issued a ticket.